KxSystems/docs/docs/wp/solace/index.md

 ![](img/cloud_connection_settings.png)

-Create a directory called 'cert' within your examples directory.
-Download the 'PEM' file to that newly created 'cert' directory.
+Create a directory called `cert` within your examples directory and download the PEM file to it.
-Note that if you are trying to connect to a non secure SMF host, you do not need to download the PEM file or reference it.
+Note that if you are trying to connect to a non-secure SMF host, you do not need to download the PEM file or reference it.
-You will also need `Username`, `Password`, `Message VPN`, and `Secured SMF Host` information.
-Update the relevant values in `sol_init.q` with these details:
+You will also need username, password, Message VPN, and Secured SMF Host information.
+Update values in `sol_init.q` with these details:

 ```txt
 default.host :"tcps://mr2ko4me0p6h2f.messaging.solace.cloud:20642"